node-xyz/node-xyz.github.io/_pages/getting.started.md

         port: 3333
       },
       systemConf: {
-        microservices: []
+        nodes: []
       }
     })

+> note that when you want to use a node as seed, that node MUST have `allowJoin` key set to true.

 Now, the two nodes have no knowledge of each other, yet they can join and work with each other.
 Go ahead and run the MathMS, next run the stringMS in a separate terminal and see the results.
 As you see, the output is still the same.

 This get's even more interesting when we add more nodes.
-You can add more stringMS nodes and see that all of them will eventually find the MathMS and can connect with them.
+You can add more stringMS nodes and see that all of them will eventually find the MathMS and can connect with it.
 There is only one small problem.
 All stringMSs are configured to use one port.
 Hopefully, XYZ provides a way to override any configuration, for debugging purposes mainly.
-We'll cover this later, but, for now, you can use the `--xyzport` command line argument to override the port.
+We'll cover this later, but, for now, you can use the `--xyz-port` command line argument to override the port.
 Run many many more StringMS instances with:

-    $ node math.ms.js --xyzport 5000
+    $ node math.ms.js --xyz-port 5000
-    $ node math.ms.js --xyzport 5001
+    $ node math.ms.js --xyz-port 5001
-    $ node math.ms.js --xyzport 5002
+    $ node math.ms.js --xyz-port 5002
     ...

-If you are more interested to see how nodes actually work with each other, see the ()[Service Discovery and Ping] section.

 A question might come to mind at this point.
 We have many sender nodes, and only just one receiver node in this example, so... it is kind obvious how each request gets routed.
 Assume that we have two receiver nodes (mathMS) and a dozen sender nodes, how could we decide on one of the mathMSs?

 You might argue that this is a matter that xyz should handle.
 Indeed, we do handle it. it's just that we are very keen to make you familiarized whit what's happening under the hood, so that you can change it when required.

-In order to have different message routing ways, xyz supports to mechanisms:
+In order to have different message routing ways, xyz supports two mechanisms:

   1. Service Discovery middlewares
   2. Path based service identification

 The upcoming sections will describe these concepts.

 Before going into the next section, you might argue that why is this so important?
 In a microservice-based system, it is crucially important!